 On December 30th each year, bacon lovers celebrate one of nature’s favored gifts on Bacon Day!
 The day reminds us that bacon is not just for breakfast and encourages us to test out various ways to enjoy this culinary marvel.

 HOW TO OBSERVE #BaconDay

-According to the founders of Bacon Day, we are encouraged to eat a variety of bacon while watching Kevin Bacon movies, or movies with bacon in the title.
+The founders of Bacon Day encourage us to eat a variety of bacon while watching Kevin Bacon movies or movies with bacon in the title.
 Other suggested traditions such as bacon toasts and kissing under pork fat mistletoe are mentioned as well.
-Use #BaconDay to post on social media.
+We make these recommendations for celebrating the day:

-NATIONAL BACON DAY HISTORY
+BACON DAY HISTORY

 Danya “D” Goodman and Meff “Human Cannonball” Leonard founded Bacon Day in 1997 as the one great day to bond everyone together.